Mohammad-Reza Pour-Mohammadi

 Mohammad-Reza Pour-Mohammadi (born 1958 in Tabriz, East Azerbaijan) is the former governor of East Azerbaijan province, from 2018 to 2021.
 He was the President of Tabriz University from January 2014 to September 2018 and also from 2002 to 2005 at Reform Government.

 Early life

-Pour-Mohammadi was born in 1958 in Tabriz at Azerbaijani parents.
+Pour-Mohammadi was born in 1958 in Tabriz to Azerbaijani parents.
 He graduated high school in Tabriz, and graduated with a PhD in Urban Planning from Cardiff University.